-Every year around half a million animals are abused in experiments in Scotland.
+Every year in Scotland, around half a million experimental procedures are conducted on animals.
 Proportionally more animals are tested on in our nation than any other country in the UK.

 Many practitioners and funders of animal experimentation also admit that it is a poor predictor of how drugs will perform in humans.
 Reliance on animals can be affected by fear of litigation and financial penalty should a product cause death, injury or not be fit for purpose.